All About Face Mists

-As you can guess it is pretty easy to use, full face make up or squeaky clean face does not make a difference, since the use differs on the outcome we are looking for when using it.
+As you can guess it is pretty easy to use, full face make up or squeaky clean face does not make a difference, since the use differs on the product and outcome we are looking for when using it.

 You just need to pay attention to a couple of things:

 - Don’t spray to close to your skin, 10-15 cm is the most adequate since the product will evenly spray onto the skin from a safe distance.

 - Be aware of the ingredients, I will suggest to avoid mists containing non plant derived alcohol.

 - Using mists can be very beneficial for our skin and overall complexion, but like everything else in life it will not be good if you over do it.
 When used too much mists can over dry the skin and make it “needy”.